12 Reasons Why Pothos Leaves are Turning Yellow & How to Solve Them

 How to fix it

-Feed your Pothos once a month during the growing season with a balanced, liquid fertilizer.
-Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn which is indicated by yellowing and death of the plant.
+Feed your Pothos with a balanced, liquid fertilizer once a month during the growing season.
+Withhold feeding in the cold season to prevent fertilizer burn as growth is minimal at this time.

-Flush out accumulated salts from the soil regularly by running a stream of water through the soil until it comes out through the drainage holes.
+Flush out accumulated salts regularly by running a stream of water through the soil until it comes out through the drainage holes.
 Repeat the process several times to leach out as much as possible of these salts from the soil.
-Read more on how to feed houseplants.

-Underwatering means that there is too little moisture in the soil for the plant to take up to the leaves for photosynthesis, to make food for growth of the plant.
-Lack of adequate food for growth and other processes in the plant will cause the plant to begin to die from the leaves which turn yellow, brown and eventually die.
+Underwatering means that there is too little moisture in the soil for the plant to take up to the leaves for food making.
+Lack of adequate food for growth and other processes will cause the plant to begin to die from the leaves which turn yellow, brown and eventually die.

 Overwatering results in soggy soil which leads to the death of the roots due to lack of oxygen.
-When the roots die, the plant cannot take up water and therefore it cannot make food for growth and energy.
+This means the roots cannot take up water and therefore the plant cannot make food for growth and energy.
 This results in yellowing leaves and eventual death of the plant if not corrected.

 How to fix it